szandany/githubActions-liquibase/README.md

 This is a repository that contains Liquibase projects (H2 Database) with Github Actions Workflow demonstrations for the following setups:
 1. Liquibase CLI
-2. Liquibase Maven commands on a Springboot app
+2. Liquibase Maven commands with a Springboot app
 3. Liquibase Gradle commands

 # Usage